 The dialog box contains two buttons, labelled Yes and No.

-After you click one of them, the controlSequence
+After you click one of them, the controlSequence is

-given the value YES
+given the value YES or NO. If present, the responseLink

 link is executed after a yes/no choice has been made.
 The text within

-may refer to controlSequence
+responseLink may refer to controlSequence.

 techexplorer allows you to include MathML expressions in HTML web pages and in LaTeX source files.
 The section on Setting window mode or full-screen mode describes how to incorporate MathML expressions in HTML web pages, using either external MathML files, or embedded MathML expressions.
 This section describes how to accomplish the same results using LaTeX source files.